 Johnston Community College is committed to provide an accessible college experience to all students.

-The Disability Services Office helps adapt JCC's general services to the individual and specialized needs of students who have special health conditions, disabilities, or limitations.
-Among those students are individuals attending classes on-campus as well as online, students actively involved in campus organizations and leadership positions, community activities, and job responsibilities.
+The Accessibility Services Office provides academic accommodations to support students with disabilities and addresses the specialized needs of students who have special health conditions, or disability considerations.
+These students are individuals attending classes on-campus and online, as well as students actively involved in campus organizations, leadership positions, community activities, and job responsibilities.

 Johnston Community College is committed to ensuring all students have an opportunity to pursue a college education.
 JCC will make reasonable accommodations in accordance with:

 Our goal is to ensure all qualified students have equal opportunity and access to all programs and facilities.

 Students with disabilities preparing for postsecondary education should:

 - Know your rights and responsibilities.
 Review the Questions and Answers on Disability Discrimination under Section 504 and Title II page and the differences between high school required services and postsecondary services before enrolling at JCC.